material-components/material-components-web/packages/mdc-typography/README.md

 #### Overriding Styles

-All the styles can be overridden using Sass global variables _before_ the component is imported by setting a global variable named `$mdc-typography-styles-{style}`.
+All styles can be overridden using Sass global variables _before_ the component is imported by setting a global variable named `$mdc-typography-styles-{style}`.
 The variable should be assigned a map that contains all the properties you want to override for a particular style.